-In 2011, a division of Boehringer, Ben Venue Laboratories, located in Bedford, Ohio was voluntarily closed after the U.S. Food and Drug Administration (FDA) found irregularities within the plant.
+In 2011, a division of Boehringer, Ben Venue Laboratories, located in Bedford, Ohio was voluntarily closed after the FDA found irregularities within the plant.
 Issues included mold, rusty tools, and a barrel of “unknown liquid” which was later confirmed to be urine.
 The company spent $300 million to upgrade the factory but closed the facility at the end of 2013 after it was unable to return to full-scale manufacturing.

-In 2012, the company paid $64,475 to settle EPA violations regarding mishandled mercury waste and was required to spend hundreds of thousands to develop a qualified hazardous waste facility.
+In 2012, the company paid $64,475 to settle U.S. Environmental Protection Agency (EPA) violations regarding mishandled mercury waste and was required to spend hundreds of thousands to develop a qualified hazardous waste facility.
 After a serious of missteps in manufacturing, the management of Boehringer Ingelheim was restructured.

 - 2008 – 2009 – Foreign material discovered in pharmaceutical ingredients and failure to adequately investigate the contamination

 - 2009-2012 – Contaminated batches identified in 2009 were used to produce medications until 2012

 - 2013 – Failure of Spiriva inhaler lots to meet dose uniformity product specifications which were released for shipment